inaka/elvis_core/doc_rules/elvis_style/prefer_unquoted_atoms.md

 # Prefer unquoted atoms

-Do not use quotes on atoms that are not need it.
+Do not use quotes on atoms that don't need to be quoted.

 > Works on `.beam` file?
 No.